MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-offboarding-macos-jamfpro.md

 ## Before you begin

-- Make sure your macOS devices are associated with an identifiable Azure AD joined UPN through JAMF Connect
+- Make sure your macOS devices are managed by JAMF and are associated with an identity (Azure AD joined UPN) through JAMF Connect or Intune.
 - Install the v95+ Edge browser on your macOS devices

 ## Onboard devices into Microsoft 365 Compliance solutions using JAMF Pro